localhostPIB/YoutubeApi/README.md

 # Youtube Comment Collector

 ## Getting Started
-### CLI
-To use this program, you need a client secret.
-For more information, visit [Google Docs](https://developers.google.com/adwords/api/docs/guides/authentication).
-The Main method class Starter.java starts the application, as arguments the client secret and video-id (e.g. https://www.youtube.com/watch?v={video-id}) are needed.
-Command: `java -jar YoutubeApi-1.0-SNAPSHOT-jar-with-dependencies.jar videoId Client-Secret`

 ### JavaFX GUI
 In the IDE you have to pass the following arguments `--module-path "{/path/toDownloaded/javafx-sdk-17.0.1/lib}" --add-modules javafx.controls, javafx.web, javafx.fxml`.